A group of U.S. senators has agreed not to vote on a Maine judge’s nomination to a federal appeals court.

 Lipez became a superior court justice in 2022 and is serving a seven-year term.

 Before that, she was a prosecutor with the U.S. Attorney’s Office for the District of Maine and a private lawyer at Wilmer Cutler Pickering Hale and Dorr LLP in New York.
-She also clerked for a federal appeals judge in New York in 2006, after receiving her law degree from Stanford Law School.
+She also clerked for a federal appellate judge in New York in 2006, after receiving her law degree from Stanford Law School.

 Her father, Kermit V. Lipez, has also been serving on the 1st Circuit court.

 Lipez, like most of Biden’s other nominees to the court, faced heat from Republicans during a committee confirmation hearing this summer, where they questioned whether her sentencing had been light.
-But she was also lauded by other lawyers and legal officials in Maine, who cited her work on anti-trafficking in the U.S. Attorney’s Office.
+But she was also lauded by other lawyers and legal officials in Maine, who cited her anti-trafficking work in the U.S. Attorney’s Office.

 The committee later voted along party lines to endorse her confirmation to the rest of the Senate (which has been common for Biden’s nominees.)